ItsRavi-AIML/ItsRavi-AIML/README.md

 ## 🏆 Current Work

-🚀 **Projects named KLYTRA and developing an AI system like JARVIS named ULTRON**
+🚀 **Projects named KLYTRA and developing an AI system named ULTRON**

 *  Developing an AI-driven system for intelligent tracking, analysis, and decision support.
 * Focused on solving real-world inefficiencies using data + automation.